biojava/biojava-tutorial/structure/alignment.md

 Since BioJava version 4.1.0, multiple structures can be compared at the same time in a **multiple structure alignment**, that can later be visualized in Jmol.
 The algorithm is described in detail below.
-As an overview, it uses any pairwise alignment algorithm and a **reference** structure to per perform an alignment of all the structures.
+As an overview, it uses any pairwise alignment algorithm and a **reference** structure to perform an alignment of all the structures.
-Then, it runs a **Monte Carlo** optimization to determine the residue equivalencies among all the strucutures, identifying conserved **structural motifs**.
+Then, it runs a **Monte Carlo** optimization to determine the residue equivalencies among all the structures, identifying conserved **structural motifs**.

 ## Alignment User Interface